brizolara/brizolara.github.io/README.md

 ## Building site

 For now, I **couldn't add polyglot correctly to GitHub Pages** (but you can try reading about [GH Pages and Jekyll](https://docs.github.com/pt/free-pro-team@latest/github/working-with-github-pages/about-github-pages-and-jekyll) and [GH Pages and Jekyll plugins](https://docs.github.com/en/enterprise/2.13/user/articles/adding-jekyll-plugins-to-a-github-pages-site).
-If you succeeded, make a pull request :wink:), so I'm building the site locall and commiting the builded page in the folder \_site.
+If you succeeded, make a pull request :wink:), so I'm building the site locally and commiting the builded page in the folder \_site.
 I created a git subtree that links this folder \_site to the branch gh-pages, from which the site is being deployed in GitHub Pages.

 So, my current workflow is
 - push your changes to the master branch